 - Brokerage accounts, life insurance policies, or other accounts that show you or your estate as the beneficiary thereof.

 The assets listed below are not subject to probate court:

 - Any real estate or property in which you are a joint tenant.

 - Any real estate or property that you and your spouse own as a single entity, including any financials such as bank or brokerage accounts that are held by you and your spouse together with right of survivorship, and insurance policies on which you are not the beneficiary.

 - IRAs or other retirement accounts.

 Why This Distinction Is Important

 As you address the manner in which you wish your estate to be settled, the question of probate vs. non probate becomes important due to the relative levels of control exerted by your will and by the court.
 You should ensure that any property or assets you own jointly with your spouse will be distributed according to your wishes and that the beneficiaries are correct.
 The dispersal of non probate property is not dictated according to your will, so review these details carefully with your estate planning attorney so that your wishes are honored.

 Contact Your Indianapolis Estate Planning Attorney Today

 Estate planning can be complex.
-So that you can look to the future with confidence and peace of mind, engage the services of a skilled Indianapolis estate planning attorney by calling Barnes Cadwell, an association of lawyers and not a partnership at (317) 804-5058 today.
+So that you can look to the future with confidence and peace of mind, engage the services of a skilled Indianapolis estate planning attorney by calling Barnes Cadwell Law, A Professional Association of Attorneys at (317) 804-5058 today.